Safer recruitment with Teacher Horizons

 Advertising

-1. Tick this box to confirm that you have never been known to any Children’s Services department or the Police as being a risk or potential risk to children.
+• Tick a box to confirm that you have never been known to any Children’s Services department or the Police as being a risk or potential risk to children.

-2. Tick this box to confirm you have never been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children.
+• Tick a box to confirm you have never been the subject of any disciplinary investigation and/or sanction by any organisation due to concerns about your behaviour towards children.

 These checks are displayed in a prominent place on the admin view of our international teachers’ profile pages so that our Advisers are notified if any candidate has not confirmed either of the above requirements.